DIG to Heal: Scaling General-purpose Agent Collaboration via Explainable Dynamic Decision Paths

 @article{yang2026dig,

-title = {DIG to Heal: Scaling General-purpose Agent Cooperation via Explainable Dynamic Decision Paths},
+title = {DIG to Heal: Scaling General-purpose Agent Collaboration via Explainable Dynamic Decision Paths},

 author = {Yang, Hanqing and Lee, Hyungwoo and Yao, Yuhang and Liu, Zhiwei and Liu, Kay and Chen, Jingdi and Joe-Wong, Carlee},